Top 12 Vmware Administrator Skills to Put on Your Resume

 10. DRS

-DRS (Distributed Resource Scheduler) is a VMware feature that automatically balances computing workloads across multiple hosts in a cluster to optimize performance and resource utilization.
+DRS (Distributed Resource Scheduler) balances workloads across a cluster automatically to keep performance steady and resources fair.

 Why It's Important